 If you follow these steps to write a novel synopsis, your query letter and story are bound to be noticed by any literary agent.

-Steps to Writing a Mystery Novel
+Steps to Writing Great Mystery Novels

 First, good mystery stories are full of clues from start to finish but not enough so that everything gets solved too quickly.
-So, this gives the audience time to think through possible guesses themselves instead of being told exactly.
+So this gives the audience time to think through possible guesses themselves instead of being told exactly.

 A thriller or a mystery novel’s storyline should have twists and turns just like any other genre narrative would have.
 Moreover, there could be two possible endings, for example.